-For the purposes of a protest related to a selection or award decision, protests should be served to the point-of-contact (POC) listed in the instructions of the DoD Component that authored the topic.
+Post award agency protests related to a selection or award decision must be served to the point-of-contact (POC) listed in the instructions of the DoD Component that authored the topic.

-For protests filed with the Government Accountability Office (GAO), a copy of the protest shall be submitted to the Contracting Officer listed above (pre-award ONLY) or DoD Component POC (selection/award decision ONLY) within one day of filing with the GAO.
-Protests of small business status of a selected firm may also be made to the Small Business Administration.
+Protests filed with the Government Accountability Office (GAO) shall be in accordance with FAR § 33.104, a copy of the protest shall be submitted to the email address above (pre-award ONLY) or DoD Component POC (selection/award decision ONLY) within one day of filing with the GAO.

+Size protests regarding the small business status of a selected proposing small business concern may be made to the Small Business Administration in accordance with the procedures in FAR § 19.302.

-4.13 Award Information
+4.14 Award Information